stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/RagePowers/index.md

 <div style="margin-top:-10px;"></div>

 #### **Rage Point Cost:** 1 Point<br>**Prerequisite:** 1 Fanatic Talent
-Whenever you are subject to a spell that restores stamina, you regain an additional amount equal to the caster’s spellcasting modifier.
-If the source is not a spell, you regain additional stamina equal to ((Insert scaling source here)).
+Whenever you are subject to a spell that restores stamina, you regain an additional amount of stamina equal to twice the spell’s level.

 ## Celestial Totem

 <div style="margin-top:-10px;"></div>

 #### **Rage Point Cost:** 1 Point<br>**Prerequisite:** Celestial Totem, Lesser and 2 Fanatic Talents
-While raging, you gain the ability to see invisible creatures, and any invisible creature within 10 feet of you is wreathed in a halo of light, this making them visible.
-This ability only affects non-good creatures.
+Gain a halo that shines as daylight and triggers [Invisibility Purge]() (only reveals non-good creatures) in your square and each adjacent square.

 ## Celestial Totem, Greater